sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

 </table>

 Our goal will be to select $$N+1$$, in this case, $$3+1=4$$, tests.

-We go condition by condition.
+Let us go condition by condition.
 In this case, we start with selecting the pairs of combinations (or tests) for condition A:

 * In test 1: A, B and C are all true and the outcome is true as well.
-We should look for another test in this table, where the value of A is flipped in comparison to test 1, but all others (B and C) are the same.
+We now look for another test in this table, where the value of A is flipped in comparison to test 1, but the others (B and C) are the same.
 In this case, we should look for a row where A=False, B=True, C=True.
-We find it in test 5.
-Now, look at the outcome of test 5: it's false.
+We find this in test 5.
+When we look at the outcome of test 5, we find it is false.

   This means we just found a pair of tests, T1 and T5, where A is the only condition that changed, and the outcome also changed.
-This means, we just found a pair of tests where A independently affect the outcome.
+In other words, a pair of tests where A independently influences the outcome.
 Let's keep the pair {T1, T5} in our list of tests.

 * Now we look at the next test.
 In test 2, A is again true, B is true, and C is false.
 We repeat the process: we search for a test where A is flipped in comparison to test 2, but B and C are the same (B=True, C=False).

-We find test 6.
+  We find this in test 6.
 The outcome from test 6 (false) is not the same as the outcome of test 2 (true), so this means that the pair of tests {T2, T6} is also able to independently show how A can affect the final outcome.

 * We repeat the process for test 3.
-We will find that the pair {T3, T7} is also a good one.
+We will find here that the pair {T3, T7} also independently test how the condition A affects the outcome.

 * We repeat the process for test 4 (A=True, B=False, C=False).
 Its pair is test 8 (A=False, B=False, C=False).
-However, note that
+We note that
-the outcome of both tests is false.
-This means that the pair {T4, T8} does not really show how A can independently affect the outcome; after all, A is the only thing that changes, but the outcome is still the same...
+the outcome of both tests is the same, i.e., false.
+This means that the pair {T4, T8} does not show how A can independently affect the overall outcome; after all, A is the only thing that changes in these two tests, but the outcome is still the same.

-* We now repeat it up to test 8.
-We will not find any other suitable pair.
+* We do not find another suitable pairs when we repeat the process for tests 5, 6, 7 and 8.

-* Now that we are done with condition A, we can go to condition B. And we repeat the same process, but now flipping the input of B, and keeping
-A and C the same.
+* Now that we have tested condition A, we move to condition B. We repeat the same process, but now we flip the input of B, and keep A and C the same.

 * For T1 (A=true, B=true, C=true), we search for a test where (A=true, B=false, C=true).
 We find test 3.
 However, the outcome is the same,
-so the pair {T1, T3} is not a good one to show the independence of B.
+so the pair {T1, T3} does not show how B can independently affect the overall outcome.

 * You will only find the pair {T2, T4} for condition B.

-* The final condition is C. Here also only one pair of combinations will work, which is {T3, T4}.
-(To practice, you should do the entire process!)
+* The final condition is C. There is only one pair of combinations that will work, which is {T3, T4}.
+(You should carry out the entire process to practise how the process works!)

 * We now have all the pairs for each of the conditions: